faiyazahmad07/xss_vibes/README.md

 - Added threads feature: You can now specify the threads to send multiple request at the same time!(Details given below)
 - Improved Payloads: The payloads are now more accurate to the target
 - Single URL Scan: Now you can scan single url by using -u flag.
-- Headers: You can now add your custom headers to test authenticated or restricted endpoints!
+- Cookies: You can now add your custom cookies to test authenticated or restricted endpoints!
 - Improved Adder.py: Now you can payloads directly from a file!
 The new adder.py can automatically detect all the dangerous characters.
 - WAF: This tool can now detect web application firewalls and then use specialized payloads to bypasss them.
 - Custom WAF: You can choose payloads that are designed for specific waf.